tuanductran/todo-list-vite/README.md

 ![React Vite Todo List](https://todo-list-vite-eight.vercel.app/IMG_0765.png)

 Welcome to the React Vite Todo List, a user-friendly and responsive web application for managing your tasks.
-This project is developed using React and Vite, incorporating modern technologies such as Tailwind CSS for styling, SWR for efficient data fetching, and React Hot Toast for notifications.
+This project is developed using React and Vite, incorporating modern technologies such as Tailwind CSS for styling, SWR for efficient data fetching, and sonner for notifications.

 ## Branch Structure